EdLichtman/Cake.Sprinkles.Module/readme.md

   * By implementing your own version of the `TaskArgumentTypeConverter<TType>`, you can customize your own conversion from a string.
     * *For example, if you wanted to create a custom conversion from a string to a series of globbed file paths, you could implement this abstract interface.*
   * Once you create it, you must register it on the CakeHost with `host.RegisterTypeConverter<TType>()`.
-  * Once used, you cannot use any of the built-in "Enhanced Parsing Behavior" attributes.
-You can, however still use the "Enhanced Descriptions".
+  * Once used, you cannot use any of the built-in "Enhanced Parsing Behavior" attributes, other than the "Required" attribute.
+You can, however still use the "Enhanced Descriptions", as well as the "Required" attribute.
   * An optional override (not required) is the `IEnumerable<List> GetExampleValues();` method.
 It will automatically populate Usages for any Task Arguments.
   * You can implement multiple TypeConversions for the same type.
     * *As an example: This may be useful if you want to create a glob converter that specifically only allows relative paths within your current directory, and another glob converter that allows you to go anywhere on disc.*